JaCh23/capstone_mlp/README.md

 Key features:
 - Mean sliding window on sensor data to reduce noise
-- For the experimented dataset and project, PCA with 90% explained variance implied Top 24 components aka K=24
+- For the experimented dataset and project, PCA with 90% explained variance implied Top 24 components aka K=24 (see image below)
 - MLP with 2 hidden layers and ReLU activation
     - Input = 24
     - Hidden Layer 1, N=16